Ukraine says North Korean troops to join Russia – DW – 11/01/2024

 South Korean intelligence agencies presume that the North Korean troops in question are highly trained special forces.
 How and where exactly they will operate is still unclear.

-In his opinion, the soldiers could be given special tasks, for example, in the field of logistics or in connection with North Korean missiles delivered to Russia.
+He said the soldiers could be given special tasks such as in the field of logistics or in connection with North Korean missiles delivered to Russia.

-Ukrainian President Volodymyr Zelenskyy is convinced that the North Korean troops will be sent to the front.
+Ukrainian President Volodymyr Zelenskyy said he believed that the North Korean troops will be sent to the front.
 "Ukraine will effectively be forced to fight against North Korea in Europe," he said.

 Do North Korean troops in Ukraine violate international law?

 By waging war against Ukraine, Russia is violating international law.
-And if North Korea were to support the Russian war of aggression with its own soldiers, "then North Korea would also be acting in violation of international law," said Claus Kress, professor of criminal law and international law at the University of Cologne in Germany.
+And if North Korea were to support the Russian war of aggression with its own soldiers, "then North Korea would also be acting in violation of international law," Claus Kress, professor of criminal law and international law at the University of Cologne in Germany, told DW.

-Whether the North Korean soldiers are deployed in Russia's Kursk region, in regions annexed by Russia or in other Ukrainian regions makes no difference, Kress told DW.
+Whether the North Korean soldiers are deployed in Russia's Kursk region, in regions annexed by Russia or in other Ukrainian regions makes no difference, Kress said.
 In all of these places, North Korea would at least be aiding and abetting a use of force in violation of international law.

 Does deployment in Ukraine make North Korea a party to the conflict?

-This depends on the command authority over the North Korean soldiers, said Kress.
+This depends on the command authority over the North Korean soldiers, Kress said.

 "If Russia had sole command, the actions of these soldiers would be solely attributable to Russia under international law," he said.